-In continuing with the successful Partnership model which was put into place in 2018, in 2023, Fraport Greece renewed its partnership with Marketing Greece for the targeted promotion of Thessaloniki, Chania, and Kavala, and Kerkira was added to the cluster of destinations being promoted via these synergies.
+In continuing with the successful Partnership model which was put into place in 2018, in 2024, Fraport Greece renewed its partnership with Marketing Greece for the targeted promotion of Thessaloniki, Chania, Kavala and Kefalonia.
+Through these specific partnerships, Fraport Greece actively participates in the formulation of a single strategic plan for the four destinations' promotion and in the implementation of the jointly developed action plans.